gbanuel3/chicoslawnservice/README.md

-Static website for a local company, Chicos Lawn Service.
+Website for a local company, Chicos Lawn Service.

 chicoslawnservice.com